This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

-Measure twice…cut once.
+Measure twice and cut once.

-Assemble the frame
+Assemble the Frame

-Two sections are simple 8″ frames.
-The third section will be 4″ to cover the rest of the distance but also has a section of pipe that I’ll need to work around.
+Two sections are simple 8″ frames, and the third section will be 4″ to cover the rest of the distance but also has a section of pipe that I’ll need to account for.

-For the two larger sections, I’m using two eight foot 2″ x 4″ pressure treated boards – one for the top and one for the bottom.
+For the two larger sections, I’m using two eight-foot 2″ x 4″ pressure-treated boards – one for the top and one for the bottom.

 As you can see in the picture, I’ve measured 16″ from the beginning of my bottom plate and then subtracted 3/4″.